mstrelan/drupal-contrib/README.md

 ### Manual installation

-You can install to project manually without php or composer on your host machine.
+You can install this project manually without php or composer on your host machine.

 ```
 git clone git@github.com:mstrelan/drupal-contrib.git